Autologous Stem Cell Transplant or Bone Marrow Transplant

 What is engraftment?

-Engraftment is a term the doctors use to describe the point when the stem cells start doing their job and blood cell counts start to come up.
+Engraftment is a term the healthcare team uses to describe the point when the stem cells start doing their job and blood cell counts start to come up.
 The first number we look for is the neutrophil count, which is the type of white blood cell that is most important in fighting infection.
-Generally, once the neutrophil count gets above 500, the patient can come off antibiotics and, in many cases, can go home.
+The care team will monitor the neutrophil count and when they reach a specific level, the patient can come off antibiotics and, in many cases, can go home.
 The time until engraftment varies from patient to patient, but is typically between 7-12 days.
-The red blood cell and platelet counts can take several weeks to get back to a normal range, but the patient can usually go home once they are not regularly requiring blood or platelet transfusions.
+The red blood cell and platelet counts can take several weeks to get back to a normal range, but the patient can usually go home once they are not regularly needing blood or platelet transfusions.

 How will the person feel once he or she is home?